 Recently, ‘hate speech’ and ‘hate crimes’ based on sexual orientation have been criminalised giving additional protection to the LGBTQ community.

 Legislation to allow same-sex marriage in England and Wales was passed by Parliament in July 2013, and came into force in 2014.
 Similar legislation was fast-tracked through the Scottish Parliament and came into force in 2014.
-Civil Partnerships are recognised in Northern Ireland, but there are no plans for legislate for gay marriage.
+Civil Partnerships are recognised in Northern Ireland, but there are no plans to legislate gay marriage, despite some fierce lobbying.

 London has a very open, vibrant and diverse gay scene with something for everyone.
 There are a huge number of lively gay bars, extraordinary nightclubs, steamy saunas, well-stocked gay shops and proud gay organisations.
 London has two main ‘gay villages’ located in Soho and Vauxhall.